 The problem: Making your mind up

 We live in an age where the quantity of information available to us is increasing rapidly.
-Yet our brains’ computational capabilities are not changing.
+But our brains’ computational capabilities are not changing.

-In the 21st century, a key question has become: how do we cope with and process all of this information?
-How do we make optimal decisions for ourselves amongst the oceans of data we are swimming in?
+In the 21st century, a fundamental question has become: how do we cope with and process all of this information?
+How do we make optimal decisions for ourselves amongst the oceans of data in which we are swimming?

 We already have impaired cognitive functioning due to the sheer weight of demands on us in all aspects of life.
 More than ever before, we need to develop strategies to manage this information flow and carve a path through it.